 Stamford Mayor’s Youth Employment Program

-MYEP is a summer paid internship program matching Stamford High School juniors and seniors students with paid internships across the city for five weeks, with a four day work week and a ‘leadership class’ on Fridays at the Government Center.
+MYEP is a paid summer internship program matching Stamford High School juniors and seniors students with five-week positions.
+Interns spend four days at their workplace and attend leadership class on Fridays at the Government Center.